jlj77/laptop-temp-batt/telegraf.d/README.md

 # Configuring Telegraf

 Note that if you're already sending data to InfluxDB from this host, you'll need to make sure that any global tags are still appropriate.
 You'll also probably want to exclude this data from any other database that you're writing to.
-Multiple databases are supported by including your output plugin in double square braces, and, as one option, includng a *namedrop* attribute as follows:
+Multiple databases are supported by including your output plugin in double square braces, and, as one option, including a *namedrop* attribute as follows:

 ```
 #...